Nexedi/erp5/buildout/README.txt

 mysql> grant all privileges on test212.* to 'test'@'127.0.0.1';
 mysql> exit

-Now edit buildout.cfg and add "runUnitTest" (w/o quotes) to 'buildout:parts'.
-The "development-instance" part will be pulled in automatically as a
-dependency:

-$ $EDITOR buildout.cfg                  # 7

-Then run buildout again to finish the configuration

-$ bin/buildout -ov         # 8

-Now a fully configured development instance will be available in the directory "parts/development-site", so you can do:
+Also a fully configured development instance will be available in the directory "parts/development-site", so you can do:

  $ bin/development-site fg

-And see an ERP5 instance running on "http://localhost:18080/".
+And see a Zope instance running on "http://localhost:18080/".
 The port '18080' refers to the 'development-instance:http-address' setting in 'profiles/development-2.12.cfg'.
 The file 'instance-profiles/zope-2.12.cfg' provides the "Manager" credentials you should use (usually zope:zope), in